 Blistered shishito peppers with warm cream cheese and crispy bacon are a cousin to the jalapeno popper only better.
-If you like bacon-wrapped jalapenos stuffed with cream cheese, this is the next appetizer for you to fall in love with.
-I will warn you this may become addictive especially to those on a keto, grain-free, or gluten-free diet.
+If you like jalapeno poppers, this is the next appetizer for you to fall in love with.
+I will warn you these little guys are addicting!!

 How Spicy are Shishitos?